+As with any type of model reduction, loss of information is in general unavoidable, and it has possibly dramatic consequences, among which loss of Markovianity, and to a loss of accuracy in predictions by the reduced model, especially at large times.
+Our approach aims at reducing these problems, at least on a suitable class of systems.
 We consider the problem of nonlinear model reduction for stochastic systems that, while presenting the above challenges, have features that are possibly redeeming, if appropriately exploited: fast and slow modes of evolution of the system, with a non-negligible {\it{separation of timescales}}; {\it{a low-dimensional \IM}}, onto which the dynamics may be projected by averaging the fast modes, while preserving information about the large-scale/time phenomena; {\it{fast modes that may be linearized}}, but may be high-dimensional, and have large magnitude, with varying direction relative to the invariant manifold.
 The objects we need to estimate are nonlinear: the invariant manifold, the corresponding reduction map onto it, and the effective stochastic equations on it.